coruus/pyraxis/INSTALL.md

-You need to have numpy, scikits-image, and docopt installed.
+You need to have numpy, pylibtiff, and docopt installed.
 Just do:

-  pip install requirements.txt
+  pip install -r requirements.txt

 And then run: